parallaxsecond/parsec-book/src/parsec_client/operations/psa_cipher_decrypt.md

 This function will decrypt a short message using the provided initialisation vector (IV).

-**Warning:** In some protocols, when decrypting data, it is essential that the behaviour of the application does not depend on whether the padding is correct (see [Klíma et al](https://eprint.iacr.org/2003/098.pdf)).
+**Warning:** In some protocols, when decrypting data, it is essential that the behavior of the application does not depend on whether the padding is correct (see [Klíma et al](https://eprint.iacr.org/2003/098.pdf)).
 Protocols that use authenticated encryption are recommended for use by applications, rather than plain encryption.
 If the application must perform a